-According to the assessment, there are opportunities for the deployment of hydrogen in Sweden, predominantly related to the transport sector.
+According to the assessment, there are opportunities for the deployment of hydrogen in Sweden, predominantly related to the industry and to a lesser extent to the transport sector.
 Hydrogen can be one of the solutions to decarbonise the remaining fossil energy use in road transport, which can start on the short term.
 On the medium to long term, hydrogen and derived fuels can be deployed to decarbonise international shipping and the aviation sector.
 In the built environment, the use of fossil fuels is very minimal, but still hydrogen could be one of the solutions to decarbonise the energy use for heating fully.
 In industry, the opportunities for hydrogen relate to several niche applications such as the decarbonisation of hydrogen use in refineries and the replacement of conventional fossil-based steelmaking.
 Lastly, hydrogen can be deployed for the generation of high-temperature process heat.